Real or not? Bullpen means Yankees will win AL East, Darvish on the block

 — MLB (@MLB) July 27, 2017

-Unfortunately for Blazek, a game he'd like to forget is a game he'll remember: After 108 career relief appearances in the majors, this was his first major league start.
+Unfortunately for Blazek, a game he'd like to forget is a game he'll remember: After 108 career relief appearances in the majors, this was his first start.
 He became the ninth pitcher to allow six home runs in a game, the first in the National League since the immortal Bill Kirksieck in 1939 ... who did it in his first major league start (he'd make just one more).
 The Nationals would add two more home runs to tie the franchise record.
 Blazek, who was making a spot start for the injured Matt Garza, had the understatement of the year when he said, "That's not how I pictured it going."

 Here's the complete list of teams who hit four consecutive home runs:

-2017 Nationals: Brian Goodwin, Wilmer Difo, Bryce Harper, Ryan Zimmerman (3rd inning)
+2017 Nationals: Brian Goodwin, Wilmer Difo, Bryce Harper, Ryan Zimmerman (third inning)

-2010 Diamondbacks: Adam LaRoche, Miguel Montero, Mark Reynolds, Stephen Drew (4th inning)
+2010 Diamondbacks: Adam LaRoche, Miguel Montero, Mark Reynolds, Stephen Drew (fourth inning)

-2008 White Sox: Jim Thome, Paul Konerko, Alexei Ramirez, Juan Uribe (6th inning)
+2008 White Sox: Jim Thome, Paul Konerko, Alexei Ramirez, Juan Uribe (sixth inning)

 1964 Twins: Tony Oliva, Bob Allison, Jimmie Hall, Harmon Killebrew (11th inning)

-1963 Indians: Woodie Held, Pedro Ramos, Tito Francona, Larry Brown (6th inning)
+1963 Indians: Woodie Held, Pedro Ramos, Tito Francona, Larry Brown (sixth inning)

-1961 Braves: Eddie Mathews, Hank Aaron, Joe Adcock, Frank Thomas (7th inning)
+1961 Braves: Eddie Mathews, Hank Aaron, Joe Adcock, Frank Thomas (seventh inning)

 The bigger picture here for the Brewers is it feels like the season is on the brink.
-They've gone 2-9 over their past 11 games as they head home this weekend for a critical series against the surging Cubs, who beat the White Sox again for their 11th win in 13 games since the All-Star break.
-The Brewers will start Brent Suter, Junior Guerra and Kyle Davies against Jose Quintana, Kyle Hendricks and John Lackey.
-Hopefully they won't be using Hernan Perez to pitch in the series.
+They've gone 2-9 over their past 11 games as they head home this weekend for a crucial series against the surging Cubs, who beat the White Sox again for their 11th win in 13 games since the All-Star break.
+The Brewers will start Brent Suter, Junior Guerra and Zach Davies against Jose Quintana, Kyle Hendricks and John Lackey.
+One hopes they won't be using Hernan Perez to pitch in the series.

 Bryce Harper MVP watch

-Harper hit two home runs in the game, both off Blazek, and is now hitting .338/.439/.648 with 27 home runs and 79 RBIs, leading the NL in slugging percentage and OPS.
-Over his past 25 games he's hitting .418/.509/.816.
+Harper hit two home runs in Thursday's game, both off Blazek, and is now hitting .338/.439/.648 with 27 home runs and 79 RBIs, leading the National League in slugging percentage and OPS.
+Over his past 25 games, he's hitting .418/.509/.816.
 The MVP race is far from settled, but Harper has surged to the top of the leaderboard.
 He's putting to rest the question of whether the outlier season was his 2015 MVP year or his pedestrian 2016 campaign.
 It seems clear now that injuries affected him in 2016, and that -- if healthy -- Harper is going to contend for many MVP awards in his career.